Palme School

 Palme School Reading School

 Middle and high school age children read books and learn to analyze the story.
-We read aloud a lot in class, develop pronunciation and teach correct intonation.
+In small group sessions, we read aloud a lot, develop pronunciation and teach correct intonation.
+You can join at any time, after an introductory lesson by a smethodist.

 The trial lesson is free of charge.
 You can decide to purchase a subscription after getting to know the group and the teacher.
 To try out, leave an application in the form below and our manager will contact you.